 IL: Suitable for specific ISOFIX child seats.
-These child seats may be intended for use in a special car model, limited or semi-universal categories.
+These child seats may be intended for a particular car model, limited or semi-universal categories.

 IUF: Suitable for front-facing ISOFIX child seats that are universally approved in this weight class.

 A Volvo recommends rear-facing child seats for this group.